only-jsx/react-router-slim/README.md

 - changeEvent - name of an event that may change the current path.
 Router listens for this event and updates content when the event is fired;
 - getCurrentPath - method for retrieving the current path;

-Default implementation relies on the Browser History API for the frontend routing, so default implementation of *navigate* is *window.history.pushState* or *window.history.replaceState*, *changeEvent* is  *popstate*, and *getCurrentPath* returns *window.location.pathname*.
+Default implementation relies on the browser History API for the frontend routing, so default implementation of *navigate* is *window.history.pushState* or *window.history.replaceState*, *changeEvent* is  *popstate*, and *getCurrentPath* returns *window.location.pathname*.